MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-setup.md

 ## User access

-The **User access** section of **Settings** displays a list of all users who have a role that allows access to one or more assessments and allows you to make changes to role assignments.
-To add or remove a user's access to one or more assessments, follow the steps below:
+The **User access** section of **Settings** displays a list of all users who have a role that allows access to one or more assessments.
+From this page, you can make changes to assessment-based role assignments.
+To add or remove such roles for users, follow the steps below:

 1. In **Compliance Manager settings,** select **User access**.